Celebrities Who Have Died In 2017: Erin Moran’s Mysterious Death Adds To Quickly Growing List

 Over the weekend, the world lost yet another beautiful face from the past as Erin Moran died at the young age of 56.
-No-one is denying that 2016 was quite possibly one of the worst 12-month periods in history for the incredible amount of losses due to celebrity deaths, but 2017 is picking up the pace.
+No one is denying that 2016 was quite possibly one of the worst 12-month periods in history for the incredible amount of losses due to celebrity deaths, but 2017 is picking up the pace.
 While the year started off rather slow, fans of sports, movies, TV shows, and music are fearing that this year is starting to try and catch up to the last.

 CNN reported that Moran’s body was found by Indiana police on Saturday afternoon and first responders determined she was already deceased.
 Known to the world as Joanie Cunningham on Happy Days, she dealt with a lot of demons throughout the latter half of her life.